Wilderness Adventures in British Columbia and Yukon since 1988

 Hiking trips range from easy to challenging, yet not beyond the average person’s ability to undertake if they have prepared for the physical demands.

 Rating hikes is not an exact science.
 Most will possess easy to strenuous sections.
-The caveat being that one hiker’s easy is another’s strenuous.
+The other caveat is that one hiker’s easy is an other’s strenuous.
 The following hopes to give a sense of what to expect:

 Easy: well maintained trails and/or mostly flat terrain.

 Moderate: mostly good trails, with significant elevation changes of a gradual nature or short but strenuous.